hhumbertoAv/linux-random-apps/README.md

 ### Step 5: Read the counter

-Dumps the current value stored in the pinned counter map (key 0).
-Since the eBPF program increments it each time it sees SIGTSTP, this number is the total SIGTSTP events counted since the map was created or last cleared.
+Dumps the current value stored in the pinned counter map.
+Since the eBPF program increments it each time it sees SIGTSTP, this number is the total SIGTSTP events counted since the map was created.

 ```
 sudo bpftool map dump pinned /sys/fs/bpf/ctrlz/counter